 Ben Felix Model Portfolio ETF Pie for M1 Finance

-Using mostly low-cost Vanguard funds, we can construct a U.S. translation of the Ben Felix Factor Portfolio like this:
+Using mostly low-cost Vanguard funds and a couple Avantis funds that are new for 2021, we can construct a U.S. translation of the Ben Felix Factor Portfolio like this:

 - VTI – 42%